ShaikAfrid1/shaikafrid1/README.md

 # 💫 About Me:

-I’m Afrid — a passionate Frontend Developer with expertise in React, JavaScript, SCSS, Tailwind, and Bootstrap.
+I’m Afrid — a passionate Learner with expertise in React, JavaScript, SCSS, Tailwind, and Bootstrap.
 I specialize in building clean, responsive, and user-friendly web apps.
 Constant learner with a sharp eye for UI/UX details and performance optimization.

 I don’t just write code — I craft experiences.
 Let’s create something amazing.